 ARC immerses high school art students in Cincinnati’s visual arts community and exposes them to careers in the arts.
-Professional artists visit classrooms to talk with the students about both the creative and practical aspects of a career in art.
-The students also visit an artist’s studio, such as a painter’s atelier, glassworks or printing press.
+Professional artists visit classrooms to talk with the students about both the creative and practical aspects of a career in art including opportunities to visit an artist’s studio, such as a painter’s atelier, glassworks or printing press.

-Each class visits the Taft Museum of Art.
-Students are expected to complete a research project on an object from the Museum’s collection, describing its history and significance, and explaining why the artwork has personal appeal.
-Each classroom receives a set of Museum catalogues.
+Additionally, students are expected to complete a research project on an object from the Taft Museum of Art’s collection, describe its history and significance, and explain why the artwork has personal appeal.
+Each classroom receives a set of Museum catalogs.